takeyamayuki/RESTful-servo-motor/README.md

 ## parts
 - [MH-ET Live Minikit for ESP32](https://ja.aliexpress.com/item/32815530502.html?spm=a2g0o.order_list.0.0.1b65585aAj7Hnv&gatewayAdapt=glo2jpn)(you need to install driver)
-    Any microcontroller board can be used as long as it has esp32
+    Any microcontroller board can be used if it has esp32
 - [SG90](https://akizukidenshi.com/catalog/g/gM-08761/)
 - micro usb cable